DanyloKalinchuk/Greenhouse-Monitoring-and-Automation/README.md

 #### SCADA
 The process written in C++ that handles Master-Sensors communication and the environmental control logic.
 Main tasks:
--   Handles *Sensor* registration/initialization and receives data from them.
+-   Handles *Sensor* initialization and receives data from them.
 -   Sends last acquired data to the *Web process* on demand.
 -   Keeps the environmental parameters accordingly to the configuration, received from the *Web process*.